forwauzz/CentomoMD/replit.md

 ## Overview

-CentomoMD is a comprehensive digital medical evaluation platform designed to streamline CNESST (Quebec Workers' Compensation Board) medical assessments.
-The platform provides an exact digital replica of CNESST medical assessment forms with AI-enhanced documentation capabilities, voice dictation, and intelligent content distribution.
+CentomoMD is a comprehensive digital medical evaluation platform designed to streamline medical assessments.
+The platform provides an exact digital replica of medical assessment forms (MI Template) with AI-enhanced documentation capabilities, voice dictation, and intelligent content distribution.

 ## System Architecture